ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 Additionally, we will create UML diagrams using Microsoft Visio, which can also be downloaded from the Azure Student Portal (see above).

 We will use Xamarin workbooks to distribute some content.
-This free software can be downlaoded from: [https://docs.microsoft.com/en-us/xamarin/tools/workbooks/install](https://docs.microsoft.com/en-us/xamarin/tools/workbooks/install)
+This free software can be downloaded from: [https://docs.microsoft.com/en-us/xamarin/tools/workbooks/install](https://docs.microsoft.com/en-us/xamarin/tools/workbooks/install)

 RocketChat also offers some free desktop and mobile clients that you may prefer over the web client.
 You may download them from: [https://rocket.chat/install/](https://rocket.chat/install/).